 Why should software engineers care about product success?

 Software developers write code, don’t they?
 Actually, no. They build products, whether they work for an outsourcing company, product studio, or their own startup.
 The code is just one facet of building products.
-Users don’t care about clean code, they have their own problems and they want them to be addressed.
-They pay for the value that products deliver them.
-Solving users’ problems will increase the money flow that comes to the company, and therefore our salaries can be increased as well because eventually, we, software engineers, are the ones who create that value.
+Users don’t care about clean code – they have their own problems and they want them to be addressed.
+They pay for the value that products deliver to them.
+Solving users’ problems will increase the monetary flow that comes to the company, and therefore our salaries can be increased as well because eventually, we, as software engineers, are the ones who create that value.

 A software engineer is just a role.
-Roles serve as labels to describe functions in a team, pretty much as modules gather methods in code.
-They help us understand what our primary set of responsibilities might be, but our main goal is to create a good helpful product that people need.
+Roles serve as labels to describe functions on a team, pretty much as modules gather methods in code.
+They help us understand what our primary set of responsibilities may be, but our main goal is to create a good, helpful product that people need.

 The product creation process includes three main parts.

-- Engineering.
-It answers the feasibility questions: what would we need to do to build it? if we really can build it?
+- First, engineering: This answers feasibility questions: what would we need to do to build it?
+Can we really build it?

-- Design.
-It responds to whether users will like it and what should be done for users to like it.
+- Second, design: Whether users will like a product, and what should be done for users to like it.

-- Product management.
-It provides an answer about the viability: will it actually help the business?
+- Third, product management: This provides answers about product viability; will it actually help the business?

-People tend to overfocus on addressing urgent issues while not thinking much about the things that are really important.
-Concentrating on urgent, short-term priorities leads to missing points that are significant in the long run.
-We usually pick a story and jump into code while the most effective way should be ensuring that we are building the right thing.
-We can do this by asking a few simple questions.
+People tend to overly focus on addressing urgent issues, while not thinking enough about the things that are really important.
+Concentrating on urgent, short-term priorities leads to missing points that become significant in the long run.
+We usually pick a story and jump into code, while the most effective way should be ensuring that we are building the right things.
+We can do this by asking a few simple questions:

 - What user problem does the story help to solve?
 Is it what the user needs?
-Picking a user in the center helps select the highest-value user problems.
+Choosing a user in the center helps determine the highest-value user problems.
 This way you see what’s important, not only what’s urgent, so you can focus on what matters.
 Finding the right problems is the first step.

 - What should be done to deliver the proper solution?
 Is there only one way to solve this problem?
 One task can be solved with a variety of tools and approaches.
-Sometimes a quick decision is critical but not always the most obvious solution is the most effective one.
+Sometimes a quick decision is critical, but the most obvious solution is not always the most effective.
 Finding the right way to solve those problems is the second step.

-Usually, it is difficult to keep the entire problem or solution in your head.
-The human’ brain prefers to take things one at a time.
-We have partial information, we figure out a way forward and then can’t explore either the problem space or the solution space because details keep slipping away.
-You keep recreating them and without proper understanding, you can’t provide various solution directions or variations.
-You stick to one solution and then you lose the chance to look into others.
+Usually, it is difficult to keep an entire problem or solution in your head.
+The human brain prefers to take things one at a time.
+We have partial information, we figure out a way forward, but then cannot fully explore either the problem space or the solution space, because details keep slipping away.
+We may keep recreating these spaces, and without proper understanding, cannot provide varied solutions or variations.
+If we stick to one solution, we can lose the chance to look into other potential solutions.